AIRES: A system for air shower simulations: List of most frequently used library modules.

 Adding a primary particle to the list of primaries to be passed from the external module to the main simulation program.
 This routine should be used only within modules designed to process special primaries , and following the guidelines of section \ppref{S:specialprim}.

-\barlist \argu[pcode; Input, integer] Particle code, accordingly with the AIRES coding system described in section \ppref{S:acodes}. \argu[pener; Input, double precision] Kinetic energy (GeV). \argu[csys; Input, integer] Parameter labelling the coordinate system used. $\kwbf;csys; = 0$ selects the AIRES coordinate system . $\kwbf;csys; = 1$ selects the shower axis-injection point system defined in section \ref{S:specialprim}. \argu[ux, uy, uz; Input, double precision] Direction of motion with respect to the chosen coordinate system.
+\barlist \argu[pcode; Input, integer] Particle code, accordingly with the AIRES coding system described in section \ppref{S:acodes}. \argu[pener; Input, double precision] Kinetic energy (GeV). \argu[csys; Input, integer] Parameter labeling the coordinate system used. $\kwbf;csys; = 0$ selects the AIRES coordinate system . $\kwbf;csys; = 1$ selects the shower axis-injection point system defined in section \ref{S:specialprim}. \argu[ux, uy, uz; Input, double precision] Direction of motion with respect to the chosen coordinate system.
 The vector $(\kwbf;ux;, \kwbf;uy;, \kwbf;uz;)$ does not need to be normalized. \argu[pwt; Input, double precision] Particle weight.
-Must be equal or greater than one. \argu[irc; Output, integer] Return code.
-0 means normal return. \earlist
+Must be equal or greater than one. \argu[irc; Output, integer] Return code; can be one of the following: \begin{enumerate} \item[0] The particle was successfully added. \item[8] Negative kinetic energy. \item[9] Particle weight less than 1. \item[10] The direction of motion is a null vector. \item[11] Invalid coordinate system specification. \end{enumerate} \earlist